CQCL/pytket-extensions/README.md

 # Pytket Extensions

-This repository contains a collection of Python extension modules for [pytket](https://cqcl.github.io/tket/pytket/api/index.html), a quantum computing toolkit and optimising compiler developed by Quantinuum.
+This repository gives an overview of Python extension modules for [pytket](https://cqcl.github.io/tket/pytket/api/index.html), a quantum computing toolkit and optimising compiler developed by Quantinuum.

 Each of these modules provides one or several _backends_ (interfaces to devices